DCC-EX/mkdocs-test/docs/contributing/99-release-checklist.md

     - [ ] EX-CSB1 RTR information - must be complete
     - [ ] Mega DIY stack page - Mega + EX8874/Arduino R3 + WiFiShield8266 only (no hardware mods, plug n play only)

+- Advanced DIY stacks:

+    - [ ] ESP32
-- [ ] ESP32 and Nucleo DIY to refer to legacy docs to start
+    - [ ] Nucleo

+- Product pages for:

-- [ ] Product pages for EX-Installer, EX-CommandStation (includes EXRAIL and TrackManager), EX-CSB1, EX-Motorshield8874, and EX-WiFiShield8266
+    - [ ] CommandStation (includes EXRAIL and TrackManager)
+    - [ ] EX-CSB1
+    - [ ] EX-Motorshield8874
+    - [ ] EX-WiFiShield8266

-- [ ] Better how to get help and support info
+- Better how to get help and support info:

     - [x] How to use Discord, code snippets, upload files, raise a ticket
     - [ ] What are the logs/file required, how to get them

-- [ ] EX-CommandStation troubleshooting steps
+- EX-CommandStation troubleshooting steps:

     - [ ] USB issues - drivers, cables, ports, permissions, other programs open
     - [ ] WiFi/serial interfering